watmough/open-vds-sandbox/README.md

 Community submitted [**VDS use-cases**](https://community.opengroup.org/osdu/platform/domain-data-mgmt-services/seismic/open-vds/-/wikis/VDS-use-cases)

+### Binary Release
+Bluware Inc. releases a binary distribution of OpenVDS that includes the proprietary Bluware Wavelet Compression algorithm that makes it possible to write compressed VDS.
+This distribution is known as [**OpenVDS+**](https://bluware.com/data-solutions/vds/openvds/) and is available for free under a Creative Commons [**CC-BY-ND 4.0**](https://creativecommons.org/licenses/by-nd/4.0/) License, the only restrictions being that you are not allowed to modify, extend or extract parts of the provided binaries (i.e. the compression code).
+You can read more about this distribution in the Bluware [**OpenVDS+ FAQ**](https://bluware.com/developers/openvds-faq/).

 ### Linux Build Requirements (Ubuntu 22.04 / Centos 8)
 Please ensure that the following build tools are available:
 - Build Essentials, Git, CMake and Ninja are required for all configurations, the mold linker is optional